Title

 Empty Chemical Containers and Recycling

-Empty glass containers can either be used for waste collection if it is compatible with the waste, or defaced and put in with your glass waste box.
-If the container once held a P-listed, or acutely toxic substance, dispose as waste.
+Empty glass containers can either be used for chemical waste collection if the container material is compatible with the waste, or they can be defaced and placed in a glass waste box.
+If the container once held a P-listed, or acutely toxic substance, dispose of it as chemical waste.
+Before reusing a container, ensure that the chemical container is tripled-rinsed (rinsate should be disposed into appropriate waste container) and allowed to fully dry.

 Back to Chapter Eleven